UKCloud/documentation/articles/openstack/ostack-faq.md

 ### Is instance storage persistent?

 No, the ephemeral storage provided with each instance is non-persistent and any data stored on it will be deleted at the point an instance is terminated.
 Persistent block storage volumes are persistent.
 If required, it is possible to deploy an instance using a block storage volume as its boot volume.

+### Are there any known limitations to Block Storage Volumes?

+Due to a current constraint within the OpenStack project, a maximum total of 25 block storage volumes (Tier 1 or Tier 2) can be attached to each OpenStack instance.

 ### Is Object Storage (OpenStack Swift) available?